[New Feature] Automated Incident Response Verification and Points to Note Using AWS DevOps Agent

 0. Preparation

-We created a simple web system to make it easier to visualize how a problem is investigated.
+We created a simple web system to make troubleshooting easier to understand.

 The components are as follows: